Azure-Samples/scaling-stateful-java-ee-app-on-azure/README.md

-Failover SUCCEEDED because the session tracking begins, particularly, once the connection breaks, the client is round robined to another server in East US data center, then the correlation is continued, tracks to `Number of Visits = 2`, using externalized sessions.
+Failover SUCCEEDED because the session tracking begins, particularly, once the connection breaks, the client is round robined to another server in West US data center, then the correlation is continued, tracks to `Number of Visits = 4`, using externalized sessions.

 You can check out the contents of the session table in the Azure SQL Database: